The kind of European places I want to keep writing about

 7. San Marino: The world’s oldest surviving sovereign state

-San Marino is full of quirky museums, you’ll find one on medieval torture and another dedicated to vampires and werewolves, but one of the highlights is far simpler.
+San Marino is full of quirky museums; you’ll find one on medieval torture and another dedicated to vampires and werewolves, but one of the highlights is far simpler.
 A scenic path links the three towers along the ridge, creating one of the best photo walks in this incredibly photogenic mini-country.
 It’s easy to while away a few hours wandering the cobbled streets, taking photos, and enjoying local wine and cuisine, but I’d encourage you to visit at sunset.
 Staying overnight transforms the experience: evenings are fun, atmospheric, and unexpectedly romantic.
-San Marino isn’t just a box-ticking microstate, it’s a genuinely rewarding place in its own right.
+San Marino isn’t just a box-ticking microstate; it’s a genuinely rewarding place in its own right.

 8. Gjirokastër: Albania’s “Stone City”

 Known as the “City of Stone,” Gjirokastër’s slate-roofed houses cling to the hillside beneath a vast fortress, with sweeping views across the Drino Valley.
 There’s a substantial museum inside the fortress, but for me the real highlights were the fortified houses, especially Zekate House.
 Gjirokastër is striking and distinctive, but it’s also steep, so good shoes are essential.
-I was ao glad we just had small bags as we stayed up on the hill, beyond the point where a taxi could have dropped us.
+I was so glad we just had small bags as we stayed up on the hill, beyond the point where a taxi could have dropped us.

 We visited Gjirokastër as part of a wider bus loop around Albania, starting and ending in the capital, Tirana.